 Department Values and Cornerstones

 Four values and cornerstones guide the Department of Social Work’s mission: competence, character, critical thinking, and community.

 Competence: Training competent social workers is central to our mission.
 By offering current curriculum, competitive internships, and innovative teaching strategies, our students develop skills as competent social workers.
 Current innovations include coursework in military social work and clinical Spanish, skills testing with live actors, engagement with community projects and research, agency-based leadership capstone projects, and ongoing development of new interdisciplinary internship sites.

 Character: We hold to high standards of professionalism in our students.
-We adhere to the National Association of Social Work Code of Ethics and work diligently to prepare and train students in the professional behavior exemplified by our respected alumni.
+We adhere to the National Association of Social Work Code of Ethics and work diligently to prepare and train students in the professional behaviors exemplified by our respected alumni.
 As a Christ-centered university, we ascribe to the highest level of integrity for faculty and students, including training in ethical decision making to prepare students for the challenges of real-world practice.

 Community: Joining an APU social work program means joining a community of social workers who care about each other, their local communities, and the world.
-We strive to keep our classes small so students build relationships with each other and with faculty.
+We strive to keep classes small so students build relationships with each other and with faculty.
 These synergistic relationships provide a platform for professional mentorship to students throughout their careers, and establish a network of relationships through our alumni who are serving communities all over the world.

 Azusa Pacific University receives accreditation from the WASC Senior College and University Commission (WSCUC).
 In addition, the BSW and MSW programs are accredited by the Council on Social Work Education (CSWE).